multiversx/mx-sdk-dapp/README.md

 ```

 #### 2.2 Programatic login using the `ProviderFactory`
-If you want to login using a custom UI, you can link your buttons to specific providers by calling the `ProviderFactory`.
+If you want to login using your custom UI, you can link user actions to specific providers by calling the `ProviderFactory`.

 ```typescript
 import { ProviderTypeEnum } from '@multiversx/sdk-dapp/out/core/providers/types/providerFactory.types';